ThorstenDoherr/searchengine/doc/searchengine.md

 All csv files are comma-separated.

 **Labeling:**
-- The "equal" variable has to be 1 (match) or 9 (non-match) in sample files (zeroes are considered missings).
+- The "equal" variable has to be 1(-4) match) or (6-)9 (non-match) in sample files (zeroes and 5 are considered missings).
+- In the case of a global default, use equal = 5 to impose missings and avoid decisions.
 - The data is separated into candidate blocks consisting of a header with the search term followed by candidates.
 - A value in a candidate block header defines the default value for the block (reduces typing).
 - The default value in the candidate block header is used for all missings and zeroes within a block.